 Symptoms of diabetes, beyond elevated blood sugars, may include increased thirst and urination, severe fatigue and excessive hunger.
 For more details, see our guide to common signs and symptoms of diabetes.

 5. Personalizing your diet based on blood sugar response

 In addition to seeing your healthcare provider, there are steps you can take to reduce your blood sugar levels.
-If you check your blood sugar after meals and keep track of those measurements, along with what foods were eaten and in what amounts, you may be able to see what foods cause a spike.
+If you check your blood sugar after meals and keep track of those measurements, along with the types and amounts of food you ate, you may be able to see which foods are problematic.

-Often blood sugar spikes will be caused by foods that are high in carbohydrate, but all carbohydrate foods are not the same when it comes to raising blood sugar.
-Because starchy foods digest down to glucose — otherwise known as sugar — very quickly, some starchy foods may end up having a much greater impact on blood sugar than you might think.
-Although a banana may seem sweeter than a baked potato, the potato may actually have a bigger impact on blood sugar.7
+Although an increase in blood sugar is usually due to eating high-carb foods, all carbs are not the same when it comes to raising blood sugar.
+Because starchy foods digest down to glucose (sugar) very quickly, some starchy foods may end up having a much greater impact on blood sugar than you might expect.

-If you have been diagnosed with diabetes, either type 1 or type 2 diabetes, our guide to the best foods for people with diabetes can help you choose foods that may reduce your need for blood sugar control medications:
+If you’ve been diagnosed with type 1 or type 2 diabetes, our guide to the best foods for people with diabetes can help you make choices that may reduce your need for blood sugar control medications.

-Other foods that may be low in carbohydrate content can cause blood sugar levels to spike.
-One study has shown that caffeinated coffee impairs the body’s ability to manage dietary glucose, resulting in higher blood sugar levels.8 If a food or beverage seems to be causing a blood sugar spike, you can always try leaving it out of your diet for a few days to see if you notice a difference.
+If a food or beverage seems to be causing your blood sugar to rise too much, try leaving it out of your diet for a few days to see if you notice a difference.

 6. Other ways to measure blood sugar

 Checking your blood sugar levels with a glucometer is not the only way to measure blood sugar.
 Other tests that your healthcare provider might use to check your blood sugar levels are hemoglobin A1c (HbA1c) and oral glucose tolerance test (OGTT).
-If you are really lucky, you may have access to a continuous glucose monitor (CGM).
+Perhaps the most helpful data comes from a continuous glucose monitor (CGM).
 You can learn more about CGMs in our evidence-based guide.

-HbA1c provides an estimate of your average blood sugar levels over time, giving you a sense of your average levels over the last two or three months.
-A HbA1c test is the most common measurement used for diagnosing type 2 diabetes.9 However, HbA1c tests and blood sugar tests often do not agree.
-Using HbA1c levels to diagnose diabetes often fails to identify individuals who would otherwise be diagnosed with diabetes using blood sugar levels.10
+HbA1c provides an estimate of your average blood sugar levels over time, giving you a sense of your blood sugar control over the last two or three months.
+An HbA1c test is one of the most common measurements used for diagnosing type 2 diabetes.19

 Your HbA1c is normal if it is below 5.7%.
-You may have prediabetes if your HbA1c is 5.7% or more, but less than 6.5%.
-You may have diabetes is your HbA1c is 6.5% or over.
+You may have prediabetes if your HbA1c is above 5.7% but less than 6.5%.
+You may have diabetes is your HbA1c is 6.5% or over.21

 |Normal||less than 5.7% (38.8 mmol/mol)|